 Small Business Administration

 The Small Business Administration (SBA) released a toolkit offering guidance for businesses and employers to plan and respond to Coronavirus.
-They also offer the Economic Injury Disaster Loan program that provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+They also offer the Economic Injury Disaster Loan (EIDL) program that provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 Applications and more information can be found here.